The New Adventures of the Elusive Avengers: Plot

-They enter Sevastopol on a fishing boat and disguise themselves.
-Danka assumes the guise of a shoe cleaner, and Valerka fashions himself as a young monarchist nobleman.
+The four enter Yalta on a fishing boat and disguise themselves.
+Danka assumes the guise of a shoe-cleaner, and Valerka fashions himself as a young monarchist nobleman.
 Meanwhile, the Red agent they were sent to is arrested by Kudasov and killed when he tries to escape, leaving the Avengers on their own.

-Ksanka meets Bubba Castorsky, a popular singer and dancer who helped the Avengers in the first film, and Bubba tells them about a White officer who probably knows the combination for Kudasov's safe.
-Valerka visits the cabaret often visited by this officer, captain Ovechkin, and befriends him.
+Ksanka meets Buba Kastorsky, a popular singer and dancer who helped the Avengers in their first adventure.
+Buba tells them about a White officer who probably knows the combination for Kudasov's safe.
+Valerka visits the cabaret often frequented by this officer, Captain Ovechkin, and befriends him.
 But Danka is arrested, because Ataman Burnash comes to the city and recognizes him.
 Yashka meets the local Gypsies and persuades them to help freeing Danka.